tikyau/IPFS-On-Azure/readme.md

 ```

 4. Make sure these ports are open in firewall: 80, 4001, 5001, 8080
-5. In index.html file under html folder, change in line 15: Update the url accordigly.
+5. In index.html file under html folder, change in line 15: Update the url accordingly.